About Summer Activities in 2 Alpes

 Boules are one of the most popular pastimes in France.
 There are petanque facilities by the Buissonière Lake.

 Les 2 Alpes is a great place rock climbing for both beginners and experienced climbers.
-Experienced climbers can tackle the mountain side rock and enjoy the fantastic views (just make sure you have all the right gear and safety equipment).
-For beginners there are a number of adventure companies or mountain guides who can take you out on your first climb and show you the 'ropes'!
-Learn all the technique and skills in the safe hands of a well-trained mountain guide.
-Climbing is also a great activity for all the family, just check with the guide beforehand what their minimum age is.
+Experienced climbers can tackle the mountainside rock and enjoy the fantastic views (just make sure you have all the right gear and safety equipment).
+For beginners, there are a number of adventure companies or mountain guides who can take you out on your first climb and show you the 'ropes'.

 Many people would not automatically think of Les 2 Alpes as a place to shop.
 However the town boasts some great stores.
 As you would expect from an outdoor sports Mecca, there are plenty sports stores where you can get your hands on some of the top mountaineering, ski and snowboard brands but there are also some fashionable clothing stores, and plenty of shops selling traditional mountin goods.